DanScott2150/Massachusetts-Fly-Fishing-Dashboard/devjournal.md

 *** 2.01 ***
 Minor tweaks to add & edit routes.
+Looking at deploying current version to Heroku Added minor changes to app.js so that server launches on heroku port, and mongoose connects to mlab database.

-Added some mapmarkers & journal entries to each river Think I'm ready to deploy to heroku as v1.0
+Deployed, however getting 403 forbidden error when trying to add/edit Rivers.
+Think that currently I'm just connecting to the mlab database, but not actually passing user credentials in.
+Will resolve tomorrow.

 *** 1.30 ***
 Big update